MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/common-troubleshooting-procedures-kms-dns.md

    - Host offering the service: **&lt;*FQDN of the KMS host*&gt;**
 1. When you are finished, select **OK**, and then select **Done**.

-To manually create a SRV record for a KMS host that uses a BIND 9.x-compliant DNS server, follow the instructions for that DNS server and provide the following information for the SRV record:
+To manually create an SRV record for a KMS host that uses a BIND 9.x-compliant DNS server, follow the instructions for that DNS server, and provide the following information for the SRV record:

 - Name:&nbsp;**_vlmcs._TCP**
 - Type:&nbsp;**SRV**